moovie-reservation/.github/README.md

 * How DEV/PROD are isolated with Route 53
 * Where secrets live and how IAM roles access them
 * What happens when an AZ fails
+* How WAF/KMS/CloudTrail/GuardDuty fit into the security story
+* How you measure and optimize costs

 …then you’re thinking exactly like the SAA exam expects.